The Great Debate: discussing the responsible and ethical use of biometrics – hosted by Microsoft

 - Private sector organisations and government

-Microsoft will host a Networking Breakfast at 9.30am to kick off the event and close with a Networking Lunch 1.00pm (close of event at 1.45pm).
+Microsoft will host a networking breakfast at 9.30 to kick off the event and close with a networking lunch at 13.00 (close of event at 13.45).

-Registration is free on a first come-first served basis but priority will be given to members (one per organisation) with non members placed on a waiting list.
+Registration is free on a first-come-first-served basis but priority will be given to members (maximum three per organisation as space is limited) with non-members placed on a waiting list.

 Please note that the Chatham House Rule applies to the event and no media will be present.